grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/09 Cookies.md

 ## Accessing cookies

-To see which cookies were set for a particular response we can look in the `cookies` property of the response object:
+To see which cookies were set for a particular response, look in the `cookies` property of the response object:

 <CodeGroup labels={[]} lineNumbers={[true]}>